mvolkmann/blog/src/smalltalk.md

 ```

 To execute the code and print the result of the last expression
-inside the Workspace, press cmd-p (Print it).
+at the cursor position, press cmd-p (Print it).
+This sends the message `#printString` to the result object
+and outputs the return value.
 The output will be selected,
 so it can be removed by pressing the delete key.
 For example, enter the following and press cmd-p to get the output `6`: